 Third year residents also have 3-month rotation schedules including the Kentucky Clinic Eye Center, Veterans Affairs Medical Center and Baptist Health Lexington.
 Residents will complete the bulk of their cataract training during the VA rotations and crown their subspecialty exposure throughout the year.
 A 1.5 month elective block affords opportunity for dedicated research time as well as additional subspecialty training, off site rotations and/or international electives.
 Third year residents take back up call on an average of every fourth night during the year.

-- A weekly training session with our departmental ocular pathologist during the 1st and 2nd year of residency.
+- A weekly training session with our departmental ocular pathologist during the 1st and 2nd year comprehensive and cornea rotations.
 This includes review of prepared historical cases as well as recently sectioned specimens.

 - Low vision clinic during the second year Refractive Block.